grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Bastian," Percy called up to him, "throttle down.
 Stop the prop, Cassandra needs to hear what's behind us."

-A moment later the perennial resonance of the electric motor died away.
+A moment later the perennial resonance of the electric motors died away.
 Cassandra brought the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

 Percy looked at the signal strength dial and knew immediately that the contact had snuck in under the sound of the _Gnat's_ diesel when it was running, and then a bit closer even by being dead astern of them where Cassandra couldn't hear very well over the sound of their own prop turning.
 The contact was probably far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck."
 Was all she said.